 When Noor Tagouri was featured in the October 2016 issue of Playboy, she made international headlines.
 While she's not the first or last woman to grace the pages of the publication, she made history by being the first woman in the magazine's 64-year run to wear a hijab.
 Featured in the magazine's first-ever "Renegade Issue," which spotlighted eight unconventional men and women who aren't afraid to break the rules, Tagouri —after consulting with multiple mentors—jumped at the opportunity to challenge perceptions and celebrate women empowerment, despite the inevitable backlash she received.

 The 23-year-old journalist and first-generation Libyan American from West Virginia, who stopped by Texas to speak at SXSW last week, continues to inspire millions of people, whether in print or on air, by proudly wearing her hijab.
-Tagouri, the first hijab-wearing news anchor on commercial television in the U.S., says her aspirations continue to change as she breaks one stereotype after another.
+Tagouri, a hijab-wearing journalist, says her aspirations continue to change as she breaks one stereotype after another.

 "I went from print to radio to television, and now I am a digital reporter for Newsy.
 Back when I was starting out as a local TV reporter, my goal was to work for a network but that changed,” says Tagouri.
 “I'm more interested in mini-documentaries, like A Woman's Job, and something more longform, as most of our stories only last three to seven minutes.”